mars-planet/mars_city/servers/vision/doc/VISION.rst

 ===========================================
-Software Architecture Document for the Computer Vision on the Trevor Rover
+Computer Vision on the Trevor Rover
 ===========================================

 :Author: Mathew Kallada